AnkushKumar0408/GSAP-ScrollTrigger-Project/README.md

 These Animation are possible due to GSAP which is a library of JavaScript so must check JavaScript file.

+I used timeline function and ScrollTrigger which is provided by GSAP.

+Scrolling of webpage controls the Animation.

 I used HTML, CSS and GSAP in this Project.